ThatCoryGirl/LugNut/README.md

 LugNut -- The Car Maintenance Mileage Interval App

-Technologies used: Figma.com for brainstorming app, SQLite3, SQLite, GitHub Desktop,
+Technologies used: Figma.com for brainstorming app, ChatGPT acted as my instructor, SQLite3, SQLite, GitHub Desktop,

 Introduction and a Problem Worth Solving: